awslabs/fhir-works-on-aws-deployment/README.md

 For instructions on importing the environment JSON, click [here](https://thinkster.io/tutorials/testing-backend-apis-with-postman/managing-environments-in-postman).

-The following variables required in the Postman collection can be found in `Info_Output.yml` or by running `serverless info --verbose`:
+The following variables required in the Postman collection can be found in `Info_Output.log` or by running `serverless info --verbose`:
 + API_URL: from Service Information:endpoints: ANY
 + API_KEY: from Service Information: api keys: developer-key
 + CLIENT_ID: from Stack Outputs: UserPoolAppClientId